Days

 Who Should Attend

-• School heads, teachers, and curriculum builders
+• School heads, teachers, and curriculum specialists

-• Nonprofits, charities, and global development groups
+• Nonprofits, NGOs, and development agencies

-• Employers, HR teams, and inclusion advocates
+• Employers, HR professionals, and inclusion champions

-• Researchers, colleges, and training providers
+• Researchers, universities, and training institutions

 What You’ll Get

-• Small group masterclass workshops with real tools you can use in classrooms and beyond
+• Small group masterclass workshops

 • Research presentations on literacy